-Public Service Secretariat delivers the Opening Doors program which provides opportunities for individuals with disabilities to obtain employment within the province's public service.
-In addition, Opening Doors provides information, advice and training, on issues related to the employment of individuals with disabilities, to directors of human resources, managers, supervisors and executives within the provincial public sector.
-Opening Doors also operates a Career Resource Centre that provides a wide range of accessible employment assistance services.
+The Human Resource Secretariat delivers the Opening Doors program which provides opportunities for individuals with disabilities to obtain employment within the province's public service.
+In addition, Opening Doors provides information, advice and training on issues related to the employment of individuals with disabilities to directors of human resources, managers, supervisors and executives within the public service.
+Opening Doors also operates an Information Resource Centre that provides a wide range of accessible employment assistance services for public servants.